15 March 2022

 - Russian market

-3 PeerBerry business partners that work under the brand of Aventus Group in Russia are affected by sanctions imposed on Russia.
+3 PeerBerry business partners are affected by sanctions imposed on Russia.
 Russia introduced local laws restricting money withdrawals from the country.
 Currently, our business partners are investigating alternative legally correct ways of how money transfers from Russia could be implemented to gradually settle with investors.

 While Ukraine is fighting for its survival, Russian lenders locally work in an ordinary manner, borrowers’ repayment discipline in Russia remains stable.
-Our partners are analyzing possibilities to receive funding from local banks in Russia.
+Our partners are analyzing the possibilities of receiving funding from local banks in Russia.
 It could speed up the repayment of investments into Russian loans.

-In short, currently, the main issue to repay Russian loans, are restrictions for money transfers and significant fluctuations in the local currency exchange rate.
+In short, currently, the main issue with repaying Russian loans are restrictions for money transfers and significant fluctuations in the local currency exchange rate.

 The projection of the repayment of war-affected loans.
 The ultimate goal – no losses to PeerBerry investors

-Assessing the complexity of the situation, the size of the obligations for investments in Ukrainian and Russian loans, also assessing the performance results and future projections of the healthy part of our partners’ business, Aventus Group and Gofingo Group forecast that all investments in Ukrainian and Russian loans will be repaid within 24 months.
-There are still many uncertain aspects that depend on how this war will develop, but the projection to cover all Ukrainian and Russian loans within 24 months is realistic.
+Assessing the complexity of the situation, and the size of the obligations for investments in Ukrainian and Russian loans, also assessing the performance results and future projections of the healthy part of the business, our partners forecast that all investments in Ukrainian and Russian loans will be repaid within 24 months.
+There are still many uncertain aspects that depend on how this war will develop, but the projection to cover all war-affected loans within 24 months is realistic.

 If the war ends soon, it is likely that war-affected investments will be repaid sooner.

-What is important to know about the repayment of Ukrainian and Russian loans
+What is important to know about the repayment of war-affected loans

-– The projected term of full repayment of Ukrainian and Russian loans is 24 months.
+– The projected term of full repayment of war-affected loans is 24 months.

 – 60 days term for late short-term loans will be respected – the actual interest rate will be calculated for the actual loan term and 60 days of the delay.